Monday to Saturday: 10am – 6pm

-By bus: The number 35 goes along the High Street or you can get the number 5, 7, 8 or 14 which stop on North Bridge.
+By bus: The Lothian Bus Skylink 300 goes along the High Street in both directions, or you can get Lothian Bus 5, 7, 8 or 14 which all stop on North Bridge, a short distance away.

 By car: There is pay-and-display parking on Jeffrey Street and Canongate and a multi-storey car park at St John’s Hill.
 Visitors can be dropped off outside the centre and there is a taxi rank very close the Centre.

 Please consider using public transport as a preferred option when travelling to the Storytelling Centre in order to reduce your carbon footprint.